 Install some sensible text editor that supports web development.
 Visual Studio Code is highly recommended.

 Don't code with nano, Notepad or Gedit.
 NetBeans isn't very good for web development either.
 It is also rather heavy in comparison to Visual Studio Code.

 Typos in the material

-If you find a typo in the material, or something has been expressed unclearly, or is simply bad grammar, do a pull request to the course material in repository https://github.com/fullstackopen-2019/fullstackopen-2019.github.io.
-For example, the markdown source code of this page can be found in the repository at https://github.com/fullstackopen-2019/fullstackopen-2019.github.io/edit/source/src/content/0/en/part0a.md
+If you find a typo in the material, or something has been expressed unclearly, or is simply bad grammar, submit a pull request to the course material in the repository.
+For example, the markdown source code of this page can be found in the repository at https://github.com/fullstack-hy2020/fullstack-hy2020.github.io/edit/source/src/content/0/en/part0a.md

-At the bottom of each part of the material is a link Propose changes to material.
-By clicking the link you can edit the source code of the page.
+At the bottom of each part of the material is a link to propose changes to material.
+You can edit the source code of the page by clicking on the link.